ahmadrrrtx/xr/README.md

 **How recall works:** when you run a task, XR surfaces *only the few entries relevant to that task* as one clearly-labelled reference block — never every memory on every prompt. `exclusion` rules are never surfaced and actively block matching content from ever being stored.

-**Semantic recall (v0.9):** retrieval uses **embeddings** (local Ollama `nomic-embed-text`) for meaning-based matching, with an automatic, dimension-safe **lexical fallback** so it works even with no embedding model — fully offline, never crashes.
+**Semantic recall (v0.9):** retrieval uses **local embeddings** when available (Ollama `nomic-embed-text` or a configured OpenAI-compatible local embeddings endpoint), with an automatic, dimension-safe **lexical fallback** so it works even with no embedding model — fully offline, never crashes.
 Embeddings are cached per entry and computed lazily on first recall (or warmed with `xr memory reindex`).
 Force deterministic keyword scoring with `xr memory recall "…" --lexical`, or disable globally with `memory.semanticRecall: false`.

 **Summarization (v0.9):** keep long-lived memory tidy with `xr memory summarize` — it folds **old, low-importance** entries (per category/scope) into compact digests.
 It's a two-phase, **approval-first** flow: it *proposes* what would fold, then asks before changing anything (`--dry-run` to preview, `-y` to skip the prompt).
 Deterministic, and `exclusion` rules are never folded.